gregfoletta/Articles/content/post/2019-12-19-packet-analysis-with-r.markdown

 ## # … with 112 more rows
 ```

-We don't get the ciphersuite in a human readable format, instead we get the the decimal version of the two-byte identification number.
+Unfortunately we don't get the ciphersuite in a human readable format.
+Instead we get the the decimal version of the two-byte identification number.
 This makes it's difficult to make a security judgement on these ciphers.

 Let's translate these into a human readable format.
 The [website](http://realtimelogic.com/ba/doc/en/C/shark/group__SharkSslCiphers.html) that has a translation table and also - thankfully - has a CSS element that we can use to pull out the values.